StatisticalRethinkingJulia/TuringModels.jl/README.md

 5. [Klara](https://github.com/JuliaStats/Klara.jl)

-Time constraints prevented this option to be in `StatisticalRethinking.jl`.
+Time constraints prevented this option to be in `TuringModels.jl`.

-A secondary objective of `StatisticalRethinking.jl` is to compare definition and execution of a variety of models in the above listed 4 mcmc packages.
+A secondary objective of `TuringModels.jl` is to compare definition and execution of a variety of models in the above listed 4 mcmc packages.

 ## Layout of the package